Is it accessible?

 What are the digital accessibility standards?

 The University is required to meet the Public Sector Bodies Accessibility Regulations 2018.
-This ultimately points to European Standard EN 301 549 (PDF), which is a close replication of the Web Content Accessibility Guidelines (WCAG) 2.1 AA.
-Typically people just refer to WCAG when talking about web accessibility compliance as it’s a standard recognised worldwide.
+This ultimately points to the latest version of the Web Content Accessibility Guidelines (WCAG), which is currently WCAG 2.2 AA.
+Typically people just refer to 'WCAG' when talking about web accessibility compliance as it's a standard recognised worldwide.

-As a public sector body our standard matches the AA level, which means we need to meet all the A and AA criteria.
-That equates to 50 rules we need to meet.
+As a public sector body our legal requirement is the AA level, which means we need to meet all the A and AA criteria with one exception.
+That equates to 49 rules we need to meet.

 Further information